Day 0 - Planes, Trains, and Public Panic Attacks: My Journey to Tokushima

 Breakfast of the Anxious Champions

 Worried I'd starve later, I also grabbed a hashbrown and a chicken sandwich.
-Because clearly, I thought food might cease to exist once I left Tokyo.
+As expected that was unnecessary and I got way too full.

 Drunk Girl, Cold Ground, Existential Mirror